tanxiaofe/HZPT_STM32F1_STUDY/README.md

+Project one is written using standard library functions, and project two is written using hardware abstraction library.

 1.it is required to create a new KEIL project and name the project "project_1".
 The project folder is named "Name + student ID".
 2. Complete the specific requirements according to some of the program documents provided in the question.
 The requirements are as follows: